ct1/guides/scrapy.md

     password = secret
     project = yourproject
     ```
-Finally deploy your project
+4. Finally deploy your project
     ```
     scrapyd-deploy -p <project>
     ```

-Repeat this process for all your projects.
+5. Repeat this process for all your projects.
 This completes project uploading to the server

-3. Submit job in the development machine
+6. Submit job in the development machine
     ```
     cd ~/Dev/scrapy/es

     curl http://localhost:6800/schedule.json -d project=aldi -d spider=aldi -o aldi.json
     ```
-The output file is created in the current directory
+The output scraped files are created in the current directory

-4. Visit http://localhost:6800 host to monitor job progress
+7. Visit http://localhost:6800 host to monitor job progress